CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     IonCube is a tool to obfuscate PHP code.
 It's often used by paying Prestashop and Wordpress plugins.

+* Redis: set `ENABLE_REDIS` to `true`.

+    Redis is an in-memory datastructure store.
+This extension allows to use it from PHP.

 <div class="alert alert-hot-problems">
  <h4>Warning:</h4>
  <p>This extensions are only available for PHP >= 5.5.</p>